 At the end of the fall semester, you are encouraged to sit down with your supervisor and discuss your working relationship.
 This discussion should serve as an opportunity to discuss performance, job goals and job satisfaction.
 We hope that your job at Davidson will be meaningful.
 Communication is critical to making the experience for both the student and the department a positive one.
 At year end, a more formal review process will take place giving the student and the supervisor the opportunity to evaluate the student employment experience.

-The college reserves the right to revoke employment when work, conduct, or attitude is unsatisfactory.
+The college reserves the right to revoke employment when work, conduct, or attitude is unsatisfactory, regardless of financial aid work study status.
 Should your employment be revoked for any of these reasons, you will not be offered alternate employment.
 Should you fail to comply satisfactorily with the requirements of your employment agreement the following disciplinary action will be pursued by your supervisor.
-Note: Certain actions can result in immediate suspension or termination such as falsifying a timesheet.
+Certain actions can result in immediate suspension or termination such as falsifying a timesheet.